Skip to content

 Chargeback disputes

-• If you win the dispute, Stripe releases the aforementioned withheld funds to your account, including the associated dispute fee.
+• If you win the dispute, Stripe releases the withheld funds to your account, including the associated dispute fee.

 • If you lose the dispute, Stripe debits the withheld funds, including the associated dispute fee.
 Klarna then returns the disputed amount to the customer.